aws-samples/scp-alternative-solution/README.md

 The architecture is based on AWS native services, the core AWS services used are:

 * *S3 bucket*: used to store SCP custom policies.
-In nativ SCP provided by AWS Organizations, users can directly edit and update the SCP policy file through the console.
+In native SCP provided by AWS Organizations, users can directly edit and update the SCP policy file through the console.
 In this alternative design, the SCP policy files are updated in a dedicated S3 bucket of the security account, and the corresponding event notification is configured for the bucket to detect any changes for the updates of the SCP policies.
 * *SCP Service Catalog*: Provides a friendly user interface for administrators to manually register accounts that need to apply the SCP policies.
 In native SCP provided by AWS Organizations, by using the account structure created in AWS Organizations, it can apply SCP policy on the account or organizational unit level.
 In this alternative design, all accounts that need to apply the SCP policies need to manually register and initilized from this SCP Service Catalog Product.
 * *Event Rule and CloudTrail*: Continuously monitor the API activities of newly created IAM users or roles in the account, and send the events to the Lambda of the security account for further processing, and apply the IAM Permission Boundary to the newly created IAM users and roles.
 In the native SCP provided by AWS Organizations, the SCP policy is applied to the entire account, and any newly created IAM users and roles will automatically apply the SCP policy.
 Since this solution is based on IAM Permission Boundary, whenever a new user or role is created, it's required to ensure that the newly created user or role also applies the IAM Permission Boundary.
 * **Lambda functions**: